Vipiao/utils/README.md

 - **Domain.** NaN propagates rather than resolving to a number, and an operand outside float's finite range stays visibly outside instead of collapsing into a plausible finite result.

-That last one is the boundary of what the type supports: an infinity has no meaningful correction term, and the compensation reduces to `inf - inf`, so non-finite operands are excluded from the accuracy comparison and checked separately for staying loud.